 - Sabaneta – Iglesia Santa Ana, Parque Sabaneta

-In addition, six of the shopping malls in Medellín are located within a block or just a few blocks from a metro station:
+In addition, seven of the shopping malls in Medellín are located within a block or just a few blocks from a metro station:

 - Itagüí station – Mayorca Mega Plaza mall